-- 1. If the attack is initiated when the opponent is not in the point in line position (cf. t.15), it may be executed either with a direct thrust, or by a disengage, or by a cutover, or may even be preceded by a beat or successful feints obliging the opponent to parry. - 2.
-If the attack is initiated when the opponent is in the point in line position (cf. t.15), the attacker must, first, deflect the opponent's blade.
-Referees must ensure that a mere grazing of the blades is not considered as sufficient to deflect the opponent's blade (cf. t.89.5.a). - 3.
-If the attacker, when attempting to deflect the opponent's blade, fails to find it (dérobement), the right of attack passes to the opponent. - 4.
+- 1. If the attack is initiated when the opponent is in the point in line position (cf. t.15), the attacker must, first, deflect the opponent's blade.
+Referees must ensure that a mere grazing of the blades is not considered as sufficient to deflect the opponent's blade (cf. t.89.5.a). - 2.
+If the attacker, when attempting to deflect the opponent's blade, fails to find it (dérobement), the right of attack passes to the opponent. - 3.
 Continuous steps forward, with the legs crossing one another, constitute a preparation and on this preparation any simple attack has priority.